akoskm/akoskm.com/cma5gg5qt000209ibc5ad02t1.md

   { code: z.string() },
 ```

-This is where the magic happens! 🪄
+And this is where the magic happens! 🪄

 Cursor will automatically try to get the right parameters from your prompt based on what you specified in the params section.